Occupational safety and health: Hazard identification

 Hazard identification is an important step in the overall risk assessment and risk management process.
 It is where individual work hazards are identified, assessed and controlled or eliminated as close to source (location of the hazard) as reasonably practicable.
 As technology, resources, social expectation or regulatory requirements change, hazard analysis focuses controls more closely toward the source of the hazard.
 Thus, hazard control is a dynamic program of prevention.
 Hazard-based programs also have the advantage of not assigning or implying there are "acceptable risks" in the workplace.
 A hazard-based program may not be able to eliminate all risks, but neither does it accept "satisfactory" – but still risky – outcomes.
 And as those who calculate and manage the risk are usually managers, while those exposed to the risks are a different group, a hazard-based approach can bypass conflict inherent in a risk-based approach.

 The information that needs to be gathered from sources should apply to the specific type of work from which the hazards can come from.
 Examples of these sources include interviews with people who have worked in the field of the hazard, history and analysis of past incidents, and official reports of work and the hazards encountered.
 Of these, the personnel interviews may be the most critical in identifying undocumented practices, events, releases, hazards and other relevant information.
 Once the information is gathered from a collection of sources, it is recommended for these to be digitally archived (to allow for quick searching) and to have a physical set of the same information in order for it to be more accessible.
-One innovative way to display the complex historical hazard information is with a historical hazards identification map, which distills the hazard information into an easy-to-use graphical format.
+One way to display the complex historical hazard information is with a historical hazards identification map, which distills the hazard information into an easy-to-use graphical format.